 “We couldn’t tell you about our hypotheses ahead of time because this process (what psychologists call embodied cognition) is an unconscious process that occurs outside of your awareness.
 Because of the nature of the deception, it is quite natural for participants to not realize that they were being deceived.”

-Go through the “Conducting the Study” procedure twice.
+Go through the “Conducting the Study” procedure twice, with two different participants (one per condition).
 Once for a person completing the survey with a heavy clipboard, and once for a person completing it with a standard clipboard.
+(The idea is that we are highlighting one participant per condition, but that in running a real version of the study there would be 61 per condition)

 Results: